-Let’s start with our newest rear basket model, which is compatible with our Axle, Bolt, Bolt Pro, Bolt Up, and LX10 e-bikes.
+Our rear bike basket is compatible with several Jetson e-bikes, including the Axle, Bolt, Bolt Pro, Bolt Up, and LX10.

 The box you received should include the following bits and pieces: